nushell/nushell.github.io/blog/2024-12-03-configuration_preview.md

 Also examine:

 - Any theme/styling in `$env.config.color_config` and add those settings if desired.
 - Your personalized keybindings in `$env.config.keybindings`.
-Note that many of the keybindings in the older default configuration files were simply examples that replicated built-in capabilities and did not change any Nushell functionality.
+Note that most (perhaps all) of the keybindings in the older default configuration files were simply examples that replicated built-in capabilities and did not change any Nushell functionality.
 - Any personalized menus in `$env.config.menus`.
 As with keybindings, you do not need to copy over examples.

 ### Setting Values in the New Config

-Rather than defining a monolithic `$env.config = { ... all values }` as in the past, just create one entry for each setting you wish to **_override_**.
+Rather than defining a monolithic **`$env.config = { ... all values }`** as in the past, just create one entry for each setting you wish to **_override_**.
 For example:

 ```nu
 $env.config.show_banner = false